ViewComponent/view_component/README.md

 ### Testing

-Unit test components directly, using the `render_inline` test helper and Capybara matchers:
+Unit test components directly, using the `render_inline` test helper.
+If you have a `capybara` test dependency, Capybara matchers will be available in your tests:

 ```ruby
 require "view_component/test_case"